cornell-colab/SGFDH-2021/W2. Metadata/W2 Game Plan.md

 Some questions to consider:

-* Does your data have metadata?
-Do you need to create metadata or additional metadata?
+* What metadata might be useful or necessary for you to perform the analysis and/or create the interface that you plan?
-* What metadata might be useful or necessary for you to perform the anlysis and/or create the interface that you plan?
+* Does your project data include sufficient metadata?
+What metadata might you need to obtain of create?
 * What do you wish you understood better?
-* Anything you learned today that was useful?
+* What have you learned today that was or might be especially useful?